Sonos Beam Review

 The Beam really shined in our sound quality testing, earning a score of 8 out of 10.
 Only the Sonos Playbar, which costs nearly twice as much, earned a better score.

 The Beam has reasonably deep bass, its bass quality being even with that of the Playbar and Yamaha YAS-108.
 In fact, the only models we've found with better bass utilize large external subwoofers.
 The clarity is also quite impressive, falling just between the top-end Playbar and the above average YAS-108.
 Overall the Beam made movies and music sound substantially better than our TV's built-in speakers, and could almost convince us that we were sitting in a movie theater.

 Ease of Use

 The Beam was well above average in our ease of use testing, picking up a 7 out of 10.

 Unlike other most other Sonos products, the Beam is Apple Airplay compatible.
 This isn't quite as convenient as Bluetooth, but it does mean that any Apple-using guests that visit need only to connect to your WiFi network in order to take over DJ duties at your next party.
-It also means that Apple users can easily stream things to the soundbar that aren't natively supported in the Sonos app (YouTube being the most significant one).
+It also means that Apple users can easily stream things to the soundbar that aren't natively supported in the Sonos app (YouTube being the most significant example).

 The Beam is the only soundbar we've tested that has Amazon Alexa built-in.
 This lets you control any music services that are compatible with your Amazon account with your voice.
 If your TV is HDMI ARC and CEC compatible, you can even control all the basic TV functions with your voice (turn the TV on/off, raise and lower the volume).
 Most newer TVs are HDMI ARC compatible (which basically means a single HDMI connection can both send and receive signals in both directions, allowing the TV to talk to the Beam and vice versa).

 Sonos offers a healthy dose of sound adjustments and useful sound presets, earning the Beam a high score of 8 out of 10 in this metric.